Frequently Asked Questions

 For non-U.S. and Canadian travellers, you can apply for your US Travel Authority from the following link: https://esta.cbp.dhs.gov/esta/

-All Canadian and U.S. passport holders require a tourist entry visa to visit Australia, Asia and most African countries.
+All Canadian and U.S. passport holders require a tourist entry visa to visit Australia, New Zealand, Asia and most African countries.
+Discuss with one of our Destination Specialists if you have a passport from another country as the visa requirements may differ.

 Canadian and U.S. passport holders do not require a tourist entry visa to enter New Zealand, French Polynesia, Fiji, Samoa or the Cook Islands.